Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.0.x/guides/configuring-custom-entities.md

 This guide elaborates on how such custom entities can be used with the Kong Ingress Controller.

-> Note: All entities shipped with Kong are supported by Kong Ingress Controller out of the box.
+> Note: All entities shipped with Kong are supported by the
+{{site.kic_product_name}}out of the box.
 This guide applies only if you have a custom entity in your plugin.
 To check if your plugin contains a custom entity, the source code will usually contain a `daos.lua` file.
-Custom plugins have first-class support in Kong Ingress Controller via the `KongPlugin` CRD.
+Custom plugins have first-class support in the {{site.kic_product_name}}
+via the `KongPlugin` CRD.
 Please read [the custom plugin guide](/kubernetes-ingress-controller/{{page.kong_version}}/guides/setting-up-custom-plugins) instead if you are only using Custom plugins.